 If you need more convincing to join the cruise bandwagon, read these 15 reasons to love cruising.

 For a suitably sophisticated mother-daughter voyage, we suggest steering away from the mega cruise liners that roam the ocean in place of something more boutique.

-Azamara Club Cruises (little sister of Royal Caribbean) for instance, will debut in Australian waters come 2016, adding to an already lengthy array of itineraries encompassing New Zealand, North and Central America, West Indies, Asia, Northern and Western Europe and our favourite, the Mediterranean.
+Azamara Club Cruises (little sister of Royal Caribbean) for instance, debuted in Australian waters in 2016, adding to an already lengthy array of itineraries encompassing New Zealand, North and Central America, West Indies, Asia, Northern and Western Europe and our favourite, the Mediterranean.

 Priding themselves on their lavish 686-guest club-like ships, Azamara can port in areas larger cruise ships won’t fit.
 They’re also said to spend more time in ports than any other cruise line, giving guests plenty of time to meander around and discover at leisure.

 And being set on a smaller scale, there’s a level of detail and comfort on board few can rival, such as staff who will soon know you and Mum by name, as well as your travel tastes and preferences.

 The Health Retreat

 From new mothers and outgoing grannies to teenage daughters and stressed-out mums-on-the-go, it’s fair to say we could all do with a little more time to reflect, relax and reconnect.